US TERMS AND CONDITIONS

 Categories of data subjects Children, teachers, offenders, employees.

-Type of personal data (including special categories of personal data) Domain names, URLs, browsing information, IP address, user names, unencrypted traffic, keystroke logs, content rendered online, screenshots of online content.
+Type of personal data (including special categories of personal data) Domain names, URLs, browsing information, IP address, user names, emails, unencrypted traffic, keystroke logs, content rendered online, screenshots of online content.

 15.6 Smoothwall shall: